RoseRahimi/Security-Reports-Automation-with-NIST-RAG/README.md

-# CVE RAG — Wazuh Alert Analyzer
+# Security Reports Analyzer with NIST and RAG

 An automated security pipeline that enriches Wazuh SIEM alerts with CVE knowledge using Retrieval Augmented Generation (RAG).
 Every night it pulls the latest alerts from the Wazuh server, finds related vulnerabilities from a local CVE database, and generates a detailed security analysis report using a local LLM — no data leaves the network.